tpbnick/docs/docs/py-lists.md

 suzuki
 ```

-How might this `pop()` method be useful?
+How might this `#!py pop()` method be useful?
 Imagine that the motorcycles in the list are store in chronological order according to when we owned them.
-If this is the case, we can use the `pop()` method to print a statement about the last motorcycle we bought:
+If this is the case, we can use the `#!py pop()` method to print a statement about the last motorcycle we bought:

 ```py linenums="1"
 motorcycles = ['honda', 'yamaha', 'suzuki']